Cosmetic Dentist St Heliers Mission Bay Kohimarama Auckland

 Replacing Missing Teeth

 The best thing is to keep your natural teeth forever.
 Through good oral hygiene habits, regular dental visits and modern prevention methods it is possible to keep from choosing whether to remove or repair a tooth.
 However, sometimes throughout life due to accidents, dental decay or gum disease this is unavoidable.
 Replacing natural teeth is never easy however, there are options to fill the gaps:

 Implants are posts that are surgically placed into the upper or lower jaw bone.
 The post is made of titanium or titanium-zirconium that are well accepted by the body.
 The implant acts as support for a dental crown or bridge, and is surgically placed under local anesthesia on an outpatient basis.

 While some teeth may fall out naturally with age, there are cases in which we need to remove the rest of the teeth before placing full dentures.
 In fact, many people find it easier to replace all of their teeth instead of having partial dentures.
 However, that can mean that people will need to make multiple appointments and go several days to even a week without teeth.

 Since dental bridges are supported by surrounding teeth, you must have healthy, intact teeth on one or both sides of the gap.
-If the support teeth are decayed or structurally unsound, Dr. Ayoub may need to build them back up before placing the crown.
+If the support teeth are decayed or structurally unsound, there may be a need to build them back up before placing the crown.
 Your gums should also be healthy, since they support the teeth that hold the bridge.